 B12 is a key water-soluble vitamin that is necessary for the protection of the heart, brain, and nervous system.

 According to a study at Tufts University in Boston, almost 40% of Americans are B12 deficient.
-In strict vegetarians and vegans, the risk is significantly higher – B12 deficiency is almost ubiquitous among this group.
+For strict vegetarians and vegans, the risk is significantly higher – B12 deficiency is almost ubiquitous among this group.
 Even if you aren’t deficient by medical standards, low levels of B12 can have concerning side effects.

 Perhaps the most arresting of these side effects is the risk of cognitive decline.
 Studies conducted on B12 levels in the elderly have found that those with lower levels of B12 were more likely to have issues with actual brain shrinkage and memory loss.